NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Curtain Call/Kimingio.md

     desc: "2 Focus Points, DC 42, attack +34; __10th __  _[[Spells/Savor the Sting|Savor the Sting]]_, _[[Spells/Sudden Shift|Sudden Shift]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph) As raja-krodha, but Kimingio can use this ability to appear as a specific individual.\n* * *\n\nThe raja-krodha takes on the appearance of any Medium humanoid.
 This doesn't change the raja-krodha's Speed or their attack and damage modifiers with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).
-They lose their fangs Strike unless the humanoid form has fangs or a similar unarmed attack.\n\n* * *\n"
+They lose their fangs Strike unless the humanoid form has fangs or a similar unarmed attack.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Cruel Majesty"
     desc: "`pf2:1` (emotion,mental,visual) **Requirements** The rakshasa is not in its true form\n* * *\n\n**Effect** The rakshasa Changes Shape into its true form in a display that is equal parts terrifying and majestic.
 Creatures within 30 feet of the rakshasa must succeed at a DC 42 Will check save or be [[Conditions/Off-Guard|Off-Guard]] to the rakshasa until the beginning of the rakshasa's next turn as they are awestruck."